Saltmarsh Elevation Monitoring

 Wetlands provide habitat and security for many different species.
 Many juvenile fish and other sea creatures live in the wetlands, as well as, birds stopping in to get food.
 Since tides, wave energy and sediment deposit are all part absorbed by the wetlands, they prevent possible erosion and also protect inland areas from floods.
 Wetlands process nutrients that might otherwise enter surface waters in excess and detract from pond water quality.

-Below, after 5 feet of sea level rise (by about 2100) the present wetlands are completely covered.
+The graphic illustrates the generous potential for these future saltmarsh habitat.
+After 1.5 feet of sea rise (by about 2050), some wetlands will be covered.
+The light blue represents 1.5 feet of inundation.
+After 5 feet of sea level rise (by about 2100) the present wetlands are completely covered.
 The dark blue represents 5 feet of inundation.
 There is adjacent upland where the marsh can grow landward as the water rises.
-The available upland is marked in light green (conservation land) and speckled light green (undeveloped upland buffer).

 Felix Neck Wildlife Sanctuary is shown below after 5 feet of sea level rise (dark blue, by about 2100).
 This map shows the light green (conservation land) and light speckled green (undeveloped upland buffer) that make this marsh an ideal candidate for landward migration with sea level rise, and an essential first location to begin monitoring saltmarsh elevation on Martha’s Vineyard.
 The red circle represents the site that is the focus of the proposed elevation monitoring project.
 Three Rod-SET stations are installed in the marsh, to be monitored by MVC staff over the coming years.
 These R-SET stations will be visible from the walking path, and an informative sign will be maintained there to educate the public about what is going on and why it is important.